yochaigal/cairn/wip/2e/character-creation.md

 ## Name, Background & Traits

 - First roll on the [Backgrounds](#backgrounds) table.
 A PC’s background informs their potential knowledge and skills.
 You'll need to refer to the Background result for the next few steps.
 - Choose a name from the available list, then roll on each included table for the Background.
-Record the items, skills, or abilities gained (or lost) from each result.
+Record the **Bonds**, items, skills, or abilities gained (or lost) from each result.
 - Next, roll for the rest of your character's **traits** (appearance, speech, mannerisms, beliefs, reputation, etc.) on the [**Character Traits**](#character-traits-d10) tables.
 - Finally, roll for your character's **age** (2d20+10).